notaz/picodrive/platform/base_readme.txt

 converted to 16bit, as this is what Gizmondo requires.
 It also introduces graphics problems for some games, so it's best to use 16bit one.
 #endif
+#ifdef PSP
+This option allows to switch between fast and accurate renderers.
+The fast one is much faster, because it draws the whole frame at a time, instead of doing it line by line, like the accurate one does.
+But because of the way it works it can't render any mid-frame image changes (raster effects), so it is useful only for some games.
+#endif

 #ifdef GIZ
 @@0.
 "Scanline mode"
-This option was designed to work around slow framebuffer access (the Gizmondo's main bottleneck) by drawing every other line (even nummbered lines only).
+This option was designed to work around slow framebuffer access (the Gizmondo's main bottleneck) by drawing every other line (even numbered lines only).
 This improves performance greatly, but looses detail.

 #endif